Ilia Just Brought Back This Iconic Product — & I Tried It Out

 It's no secret that multi-tasking makeup is having a moment in 2022.
-Whether we're trying to save time in the morning or purify your beauty routine, the time is nigh for clean-beauty stalwart Ilia to resurrect of one of its most iconic, customer-beloved products: The Multi-Stick.
+Whether we're trying to save time on beauty in the morning or just simplify your skincare routine, the time is nigh for clean-beauty stalwart Ilia to resurrect of one of its most iconic, customer-beloved products: The Multi-Stick.

 Creamy, dewy, and sheerly pigmented, Ilia's Multi-Stick was famously ahead of the trend when it debuted six shades of the stick back in 2013.
 After a brief intermission, it's back — and now in more shades and finishes than ever before.
 For those who missed it the first time around, let me fill you in on the powerhouse product: Featuring a hydrating base of plant-based oils and butters, the Multi-Stick isn't just pretty; it's skin care-meets-makeup.
 For those with dry or combo skin, a product like this one is a true game-changer for ensuring that your blush looks natural, not patchy.
 (Not to mention, your skin will instantly feel plump and soft.)